Recipe 10: Chicken

 (chicken)

 Bake chicken breast for 30 minutes at 350 degrees.
-Shred with fork.
+Shred

 (filling)